 - The scaffold/building company requests a licence by contacting Council Connect on 01225 394041

-- The scaffold/building company completes the licence application form
+- The scaffold/building company completes the licence application form.
+This is available as a Word file or PDF.

-- The scaffold/building company returns the completed form to the address given on the form with:
+- The scaffold/building company returns the completed form to email@example.com

 - Proof of current public liability insurance cover policy not less than £5 million indemnity limit.